Visiting Scholars Program

 ZhiHua Zhao is an associate professor of law at China University of Political Science and Law (CUPL) in China.
 Professor Zhao's current research focuses on Legal Clinics and Legal Practitioners.
 She has published two monographs: The Tendency of Mitigation of Punishment and Study on Financial Crimes.
 A few of her published articles include: The Empirical Study on the Problem of the Light Punishment, Research on Related Problems of Crime of Perjury, and Clinical Legal Education Course.

-Professor Zhao has also been involved with projects such as drafting regulations and advice on a legal support system design and implementing legal clinics to peasants in rural areas.
+Professor Zhao has also been involved with projects such as drafting regulations and advice on a legal support system design and implementing legal clinics for peasants in rural areas.
 She will be conducting research at Pacific McGeorge for the 2014-2015 academic year.

 Professor, Zhejiang GongShang University School of Law, Hangzhou, Zhejiang